 Pursuant to the shareholders agreement, we have agreed to advance up to \$40,000 to Nex Connectivity Solutions as a loan on a non-interest bearing basis in order to fund its start-up operations and its initial Internet access network installation.
 To May 31, 2004, we had advanced \$25,500 (May 31, 2003 - \$25,500) to Nex Connectivity Solutions as a loan pursuant to the shareholders' agreement.
 These loans payable are non-interest bearing and are repayable from net profits of Nex Connectivity Solutions available to be distributed upon the approval of the board of directors of Nex Connectivity Solutions.
 We and 5G Wireless have agreed that Nex Connectivity Solutions will retain and reinvest all net profits earned for the first 24 months of our shareholders agreement dated May 25, 2003.
 We have further agreed not to demand repayment of this shareholders loan for so long as we remain a shareholder of Nex Connectivity Solutions.
 We have not advanced any further funds to Nex Connectivity Solutions since May 31, 2004.
 These advances are eliminated from our financial statements on consolidation.
-As a consequence of the provisions of the shareholders agreement that contemplate reinvestment by Nex Connectivity Solutions of any profits earned, we will not recover any amount of our investment in Nex Connectivity Solutions until May 25, 2005 at the earliest.
-In addition, we will not be able to require repayment of the shareholders loan that we have advanced to Nex Connectivity Solutions for as long as we remain a shareholder of Nex Connectivity Solutions.
-As a result, we will be required to finance our operations until that date from existing working capital and from future financings.
-Our need for future financing is discussed under the section of this prospectus entitled "Plan of Operations" under the heading "Financial Condition and Liquidity."

 Also pursuant to the shareholders agreement, 5G Wireless agreed to sell to Nex Connectivity Solutions: (i) certain network hardware and software valued at \$10,000 which amount is repayable in the future on a non-interest bearing basis and from net profits of Nex Connectivity Solutions available to be distributed upon the approval of the board of directors of Nex Connectivity Solutions; (ii) the services of Dennis Tan and Hsein Loong Wong as employees to provide technical expertise and support (by further agreement, we and 5G Wireless have agreed that Mr. Cyril Sacault is to replace Mr. Wong); and (iii) a license of certain software developed by 5G Wireless for the management of hotel Internet access networks.
 As stated above, we and 5G Wireless have agreed that Nex Connectivity Solutions will retain and reinvest all net profits earned for the first 24 months of our shareholders agreement dated May 25, 2003.
 5G Wireless has further agreed not to demand repayment of its shareholders loan in the amount of \$10,000 with respect to the network hardware and software provided to Nex Connectivity Solutions for so long as it remains a shareholder of Nex Connectivity Solutions.
-5G Wireless and

-Michael Tan, the principal of 5G Wireless, have each provided a guarantee of repayment, with accompanying security, of our loan to Nex Connectivity Solutions.
+5G Wireless and Michael Tan, the principal of 5G Wireless, have each provided a guarantee of repayment, with accompanying security, of our loan to Nex Connectivity Solutions.
 The network hardware and software to be provided by 5G Wireless was provided in July 2003 and consisted of one Lucent network router, five Lucent network access points, twelve wireless cards and proprietary radius authentication software.
 To date, Nex Connectivity Solutions has used three of the Network access points and the authentication software in the Empire Hotel property Internet access network installation described below.